Luciasanchezg/htmed/README.md

 ### High-throughput mediation analysis

 To apply high-throughput mediation, we execute the `htmed()` function over this data.
-From this point, we will just work with the dataframe generated in the previous step `medANDtreat`. `htmed()` requires the following arguments:
+From this point, we will just work with the DataFrame generated in the previous step `medANDtreat`. `htmed()` requires the following arguments: